Menu Close

 LED VS LCD

 You want an LCD with “LED backlit technology”.
 Why you may ask?
 The LED technology monitor will produce 30% less HEAT radiating from your screens.
 If you have 4 or more monitors, that heat really adds up.
 It will make a huge difference in the ambient temperature in your office.
 In addition, LED displays are newer technology with brighter and sharper images.
+But rest easy.
+Most monitors as of this writing are all LED now, so read on grasshopper.

 Monitor Size